 There is no dedicated drop off facility in Northampton County that accepts Household Hazardous Waste.
 HHW Collection Events provide County residents with convenient access to proper HHW disposal.
 If you live in a participating community, you can take HHW products to a collection event free of charge.
 Proof of residency is required.

-DROP-OFF EVENT GUIDELINES: • Due to anticipated attendance, expect to wait.• Quick drop-offs are not accepted and will be treated as illegal dumps.• There is a fee for recycling tires and rubber.• The County will NOT accept commercial/industrial waste.
+• Due to anticipated attendance, expect to wait.• Quick drop-offs are not accepted and will be treated as illegal dumps.• The County will NOT accept commercial/industrial waste.
 Businesses and Contractors will be turned away.• The County will NOT accept material which cannot be legally disposed of at a hazardous waste facility, meaning non-hazardous items will not be accepted.• Bring substances in original containers with labels.• Gas containers returned upon request.• Tighten lids.
 If containers are leaking, pack in larger container with newspaper to soak up leaks. • Event workers will unload your materials, remain in your vehicle. • Please refrain from smoking while at the collection event.

 Household Hazardous Waste Brochure

 EPA's Safer Choice Program